ramirezramiro/stm32-zephyr-watchdog-threads/README.md

 - The STM32L053 only offers 8 KB of SRAM; the default stack sizes (main 1568 B, ISR 1024 B, health 704 B, supervisor 672 B, recovery 512 B) are tuned to keep the firmware stable while still leaving a few hundred bytes free.
 - If you enable optional features like the UART command thread or add new peripherals, revisit these stack values with Zephyr’s thread analyzer; there isn’t much room to grow without trimming other workloads.
 - I offer consulting to profile stack usage, prune features, and deliver tailored builds that hit your RAM or watchdog constraints regarding Nucleo L053R8.
-Ping consulting@ramirezramiro.dev to discuss scope.
+Reach out through a GitHub issue or [LinkedIn](https://www.linkedin.com/in/ramiro-ramirez-tw/) to discuss scope.

 ## ⚡ Quick Start (Full Workflow)